-Pin Name I/O Pin Description DOFF Input PLL turn off - Active low .
+Pin Name I/O Pin Description ZQ Input Output impedance matching input .
+This input is used to tune the device outputs to the system data bus impedance.
+CQ, CQ, and $Q{[x:0]}$ output impedance are set to $0.2 \times RQ$, where RQ is a resistor connected between ZQ and ground.
+Alternatively, connect this pin directly to V{DDQ} , which enables the minimum impedance mode.
+This pin cannot be connected directly to GND or left unconnected.
+DOFF Input PLL turn off - active LOW .
 Connecting this pin to ground turns off the PLL inside the device.
-The timings in the PLL turned off operation differs from those listed in this datasheet.
-For normal operation, this pin can be connected to a pull up through a 10 K Ω or less pull-up resistor.
+The timing in the operation with the PLL turned off differs from those listed in this data sheet.
+For normal operation, connect this pin to a pull up through a 10 K Ω or less pull-up resistor.
 The device behaves in QDR I mode when the PLL is turned off.
 In this mode, the device can be operated at a frequency of up to 167 MHz with QDR I timing.
-TDO Output Test data-out (TDO) pin for JTAG.
-TCK Input Test clock (TCK) pin for JTAG.
-TDI Input Test data-in (TDI) pin for JTAG.
-TMS Input Test mode select (TMS) pin for JTAG.
+TDO Output TDO pin for JTAG.
+TCK Input TCK pin for JTAG.
+TDI Input TDI pin for JTAG.
+TMS Input TMS pin for JTAG.
 NC N/A Not connected to the die.
 Can be tied to any voltage level.
-NC/288M N/A Not connected to the die.
+NC/72M Input Not connected to the die.
 Can be tied to any voltage level.
-V {REF} Input- Reference Reference voltage input.
+NC/144M Input Not connected to the die.
+Can be tied to any voltage level.
+NC/288M Input Not connected to the die.
+Can be tied to any voltage level.
+V {REF} Input- reference Reference voltage input .
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V {DD} Power Supply Power supply inputs to the core of the device.
-V {SS} Ground Ground for the device. $V{\rm DDQ}$ Power Supply Power supply inputs for the outputs of the device.
+V{DD} Power supply Power supply inputs to the core of the device.
+V {SS} Ground Ground for the device.
+V{DDQ} Power supply Power supply inputs for the outputs of the device.